caerulex/apf-wiki/World/Planets Index.md

   * City-seeds:
     * Snakeseed
 * Gray Land 39910
+  * > "Lava World of Death" would've been a better name for the place.
 * Illudis 39843
   * Purple ground, covered in reedy,tall, violet grass
   * City-seeds: